BYODKM/Objective.css/README.md

-# True Object Oriented CSS Style Guide
+# True Object Oriented CSS Code Guide

 > Unlike OOCSS, this is a real thing.